Reconfigurable quantum fluid molecules of bound states in the continuum: Results

 In order to fully characterize the BIC molecules, we studied their topological structure by investigating the condensate momentum space polarization.
-BICs are characterised by topological charges~\cite{Zhen_PRL2014} corresponding to polarization vortices in momentum space.
+BICs are characterised by topological charges~\cite{Zhen_PRL2014} corresponding to polarization vortices in momentum space \neww{(Fig. S2)}.
 It was recently confirmed that a single polariton BIC condensate could indeed inherit this topological structure~\cite{Ardizzone_Nature2022}.
 However, there has been no investigation into the topological structure of extended BIC condensates, or BIC molecules.
-Figure~\ref{fig3a}{a} shows the energy resolved cross section of the momentum space PL showing the molecule \hsn{bonding} and \hsn{antibonding} states \ag{above threshold.} \ag{The} corresponding comparison between the experimental and theoretical reciprocal space line profiles are depicted in Fig.~\ref{fig3}{b,c} showing good agreement.
+Figure~\ref{fig3a}{a} shows the energy resolved cross section of the momentum space PL showing the molecule \hsn{bonding} and \hsn{antibonding} states \ag{above threshold.} \ag{The} corresponding comparison between the experimental and theoretical reciprocal space line profiles are depicted in Fig.~\ref{fig3a}{b,c} showing good agreement.We attribute the small discrepancy in panel \ref{fig3a}{b} to the dynamical/transient blueshift of the state because the experiment is performed under femtosecond pulsed excitation (see Methods and Supplemental Video 1 ).
 Here again the phase jumps can be clearly distinguished as dark nodes.
 Performing an energy and polarization resolved tomography we retrieved the momentum space maps of the polarization direction $\varphi$ (i.e., orientation of the polarization ellipse). \hsn{The polarization textures were also theoretically calculated from the eigenvectors of Dirac equation \eqref{eq.dirac} (see Methods)}.
 The resulting theoretical and experimental maps for the bound and anti-bound state are shown in Fig.~\ref{fig3a}{d,e} and Fig.~\ref{fig3a}{f,g}, respectively.
 These maps show the presence of a single polarization vortex in the bound state and a pair of vortices in the anti-bound state.
 This finding underlines that each node in the hybridized double-trap system corresponds to a polarization vortex having the same topological charge of the original photonic BIC.
 Therefore, the topological charge of the hybridized state has increased with respect to the modes of the uncoupled traps, a finding unreported to date.